adityad0/esp-totp/README.md

 # ESP-TOTP

+ESP-TOTP is a project to generate Time-based one-time passwords written in CircuitPython and powered by the ESP32-C3 with Wi-Fi and Bluetooth support.

 ## About

 The ESP-TOTP is a Time-based one-time password (TOTP) generator written in Python (CircuitPython) for the SEEED XIAO ESP32-C3.
 TOTP is an extension for HMAC-based one-time passwords (HOTP).
 TOTPs are generated at regular intervals, have a fixed length and change with time.
 They can be generated offline, unlike traditional OTPs and eliminate the need for an active internet or mobile connection.